-If an Application Form is used to open an account, that Application Form and all supporting documents must be in order and received by the Administrator by fax, in the original or by electronic means (as may be determined by the Manager or the Investment Manager from time to time and agreed with the Administrator) in accordance with the requirements of the Central Bank on or before the Application Form Cut-Off Time.
-Thereafter, Shares may be issued to eligible investors on receipt of an initial subscription form before the Trade Cut-Off Time on the following Dealing Day.
-The initial subscription form is available from the Administrator.
+When an Application Form is used to open an account, then, following receipt of confirmation that the investor's Fund account has been opened, an application for Shares in the Fund may be made on any Dealing Day by completing the subscription form and submitting the completed subscription form to the Administrator before the Trade Cut-Off Time.
+Application for Shares will not be accepted by the Administrator until the investor account opening process is complete and the Fund account is open.

+The subscription form is available from the Administrator.
 Individual subscription and redemption requests may also be submitted via Approved Clearing Systems and such other forms of approved electronic communication as the Manager may at its sole discretion accept.

-Investors should transmit cleared funds in the relevant Class Currency representing the subscription monies by wire instructions to either the Umbrella Cash Accounts set out in the initial subscription form so that the monies are received in the Company's account by the Settlement Time or, if subscribing via an Approved Clearing System, to the settlement bank designated by such Approved Clearing System.
+Investors should transmit cleared funds in the relevant Class Currency representing the subscription monies by wire instructions to either the Umbrella Cash Account set out in the subscription form so that the monies are received in the Company's account by the Settlement Time or, if subscribing via an Approved Clearing System, to the settlement bank designated by such Approved Clearing System.
 Investors should note the industry standard cut-off times for the transfer and receipt of cleared funds in the relevant Class Currencies.
-If payment for a subscription is not received into the Umbrella Cash Accounts by the Settlement Time, the Fund reserves the right to delay or cancel any subscription without prejudice to the right of the Fund to obtain compensation for any loss directly or indirectly resulting from the failure of an applicant to effect settlement, including, without limitation, in respect of overdraft charges and interest incurred at normal commercial rates and any losses on a sale of securities purchased.
+If payment for a subscription is not received into the Umbrella Cash Account by the Settlement Time, the Fund reserves the right to delay or cancel any subscription without prejudice to the right of the Fund to obtain compensation for any loss directly or indirectly resulting from the failure of an applicant to effect settlement, including, without limitation, in respect of overdraft charges and interest incurred at normal commercial rates and any losses on a sale of securities purchased.
 If a subscription is cancelled and cleared monies are subsequently received, the Fund may issue Shares on the date cleared monies are received, at the relevant Dealing Day's Net Asset Value, subject to any applicable charges.